zenml-io/zenml/docs/book/how-to/model-management-metrics/track-metrics-metadata/attach-metadata-to-a-run.md

-If you are logging metadata from within a step that’s part of a pipeline run, calling `log_metadata` will attach the specified metadata to the current pipeline run.
-This is especially useful for logging details about the run while it's still active.
+If you are logging metadata from within a step that’s part of a pipeline run, calling `log_metadata` will attach the specified metadata to the current pipeline run where the metadata key will have the `step_name:metadata_key` pattern.
+This allows you to use the same metadata key from different steps while the run's still executing.

 ```python
 from typing import Annotated